heroiclabs/nakama-docs/docs/install-configuration.md

 !!! warning "Production settings"
     You must change the values of **`socket.server_key`**, **`session.encryption_key`** and **`runtime.http_key`** before you deploy Nakama to a live production environment.

-    Follow the [production settings deployment guide](deployment-production-settings.md) for more information.

 ## Server Configuration

 Nakama has various configuration options to make it as flexible as possible for various use cases and deployment environments.